• Skip to primary navigation

 The Hatfield squat is a squat variation that was popularized by American powerlifter Fred Hatfield.
 This squat variation entails using a safety squat bar and your hands for additional support during reps.

-In my coaching opinion, the Hatfield squat is a squat variation that is incredibly slept-on.
+In my coaching opinion, the Hatfield squat is an incredibly slept-on variation.
 I regularly program the Hatfield squat for both myself and my clients when the goals are building lower body strength, mass, and power.

 The Hatfield squat is an awesome squat variation for lifters wanting to accumulate more lower-body volume while mitigating overall fatigue.
 This variation can also be great for lifters wanting to train their legs while working around back injuries